melezhik/sparrow/README.md

 * create swat test suite

-* create a cpanfile to describe additional cpan dependencies ( mininimal requirement is a swat module dependency )
+* create a cpanfile to describe additional cpan dependencies ( minimal requirement is a swat module dependency )

-* create sparrow.json file to describe plugin meta information ( not required for pivate plugin )
+* create sparrow.json file to describe plugin meta information ( not required for private plugin )

 * commit changes and then push into remote ( not required for public plugins )